 Chris Hadfield - Excerpt from An Astronaut’s Guide to Life on Earth

-This mentality of descending down one decision tree after another until you reach you solution is something I learned and practiced first hand during my time as a Fireman and EMT.
+This work the problem NASA mentality of descending down one decision tree after another until you reach your solution is something I learned and practiced first hand during my time as a Fireman and EMT.
 The main reason I think the idea of working the problem has stuck with me so much over the years though is because it is so similar to entrepreneurship.
 With each problem you conquer there will be a new one that arises.
 And just like the the limited oxygen supply in space, with entrepreneurship you can be limited by the year, month, or week of runway you have left in your business.

-Applying this mentality to problem solving in business can be extremely useful.
+Applying this work the problem mentality to problem solving in business can be extremely useful.
 I was solving a problem recently, but was not really making any progress toward a solution.
 I stopped, took a step back, and realized I found myself too fixated on the problem.
 I was analyzing the problem over and over again as if some magic answer was just waiting to reveal itself to me.
 It can be so easy to get caught up on the problem when problem solving.
 I wasn't working the problem toward a solution like I needed to be one decision at a time.
 While it is important to understand a problem you are facing, once you have extracted the main knowledge you need to move forward there is often very little value remaining.

 During the New York City blizzard this weekend I watched The Martian with Matt Damon (I promise no spoilers).
 Being as it is a film about Mars filled with teams of astronauts the strategy of working the problem is a common theme throughout the movie.
 It reminded me of the lessons learned over the years.
 After the movie I revisited the problem I was stuck on and solved it.